 \subsection{Von Mises distribution}

-In this subsection, we realize von Mises distribution on the circle $S^1$ by using the natural representation of $SO(2)$. \begin{proposition} Put $G=SO(2)$ and $H=\{ I_2 \}$.
-Let $\rho:G\to GL(\R^2)$ be the natural representation.
-Then $v_0:=e_1\in \R^2$ is $H$-fixed, and by our method we obtain von Mises distribution on $S^1$ as follows:
+In this subsection, we realize the family of von Mises distributions on the circle $S^1$ by using the natural representation of $SO(2)$. \begin{proposition} Put $G=SO(2)$ and $H=\{ I_2 \}$.
+Let $\rho\colon G\to GL(\R^2)$ be the natural representation.
+Then $v_0:=e_1\in \R^2$ is $H$-fixed, and by our method we obtain the family of von Mises distributions on $S^1$,